markuszoeller/markuszoeller.github.io/_sources/posts/2017/10/27/monitoring-prometheus.rst.txt

 is in bytes, and you cannot transform it to a human readable unit.
 Let's use *Grafana* to visualize that in a sensible way.

-The Ansible playbook also installed and configured the Grafana service, which is accessible at http://192.168.100.10:3000/ .
+The Ansible playbook also installed and configured the |graf| service, which is accessible at http://192.168.100.10:3000/ .

 Sign in as username ``admin`` and password ``admin``.